osg-htc/docs/docs/index.md

 To contribute computational resources with OSG-hosted services, your site will also need the following:

-- Allow SSH access to your local cluster's submit node from a known IP address
+- Allow SSH access to your local cluster's login host from a known IP address
 - Shared home directories on each cluster node

 !!!success "Next steps"